Danicelit/OmniCards/README.md

 * **🧮 Math Support:** Integrated rendering of LaTeX (e.g., `$$\int x dx$$`) makes the app ideal for university curriculum.
 * **🇨🇳 Pinyin Automation:** Inputs like `ni3hao3` are automatically converted to `nǐhǎo`.
 * **☁️ Cloud-First:** All data is stored securely in the Google Cloud (Firestore).
 No manual saving required.
-* **🤝 Marketplace:** Decks can be shared with friends with a single click.
-Importing creates a *copy*, ensuring your learning progress remains independent of the creator.
+* **🤝 Marketplace:** Decks can be shared with friends.
+Includes search, filtering (My Decks vs. Others), and preview functionality.
 * **📱 Installable (PWA):** Thanks to `manifest.json`, the web app can be installed on smartphones just like a native app.
+* **🌙 Dark Mode:** Fully supported dark theme that respects user preference.

 ---